LUUTHIENXUAN/Udacity-CarND-Self-Driving-Car/Write_up.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an parameters as below:
+To train the model, I used an parameters as below:<br>
 |  Parameter |  Value |
 |:----------:|:------:|
 | EPOCHS     |     40 |